North Carolina woman's remains found entombed in concrete in the basement of her own home

 TEXAS MURDER SUSPECTS ARRESTED FOR DEATH OF 60-YEAR-OLD WOMAN HELPING COUPLE MOVE INTO NEW HOME

-The Avery County Sheriff's Office and the North Carolina State Bureau of Investigation then got a search warrant for Kenne's home and made the grim discovery.
+The Avery County Sheriff's Office and the North Carolina State Bureau of Investigation then got a search warrant for Keene's home and made the grim discovery.

 "During the search detectives and SBI agents found human remains entombed in concrete in the basement of the home," a spokesman for the Avery County Sheriff's Office said in a statement.
 "An autopsy was performed on the human remains that were located and it was determined through dental records that the remains were that of Ms. Keene.
 The autopsy also concluded that the cause of death was a homicide and that Keene did not die of natural causes."